 I was born and raised in St. Louis.
 Even when I travel out of town, I still miss home.
 Even with all the issues that have transpired over the years, with all the problems, I’m still happy to call it my home because I know it’s going to get better.

-During Ferguson, being out there and seeing the reaction of how the police treated us, and the names that they called us… It was hurtful and it hit like a train.
+During Ferguson, being out there and seeing the reaction of how the police treated us and the names that they called us, it was hurtful, and it hit like a train.
 When I was little, I would walk up the street to the park and the police would ask my friends and I, “What are you guys doing?”
-I would never get the, ‘Let me see your ID’ part, but there were all these questions and comebacks.
+I would never get the ‘let me see your ID’ part, but there were all these questions and comebacks.
 As I got older it became, “Let me see your ID.
 Sit on the curb,” and other things.
-When Ferguson happened, the feeling was:it sucks in America if you’re a Black man, and just wanting to give up.
+When Ferguson happened, the feeling was that it sucks in America if you’re a Black man, and just wanting to give up.
 It was worse than the news comments.
 It was people in that community saying, “You’re doing it wrong.”
 It was law enforcement telling you, “You’re doing it wrong.”
 It was by tear gassing, by arresting, by laughing at you, by calling young people N-words.
 All of that hit so heavy for me.
-At the beginning, going out there and doing it, and trying to do it the correct way, Ferguson really just made me want to give up.
+In the beginning, going out there and doing it, and trying to do it the correct way, Ferguson really just made me want to give up.

-I knew that it was harder as an African-American to get the same opportunities as my Caucasian friends no matter even how harder I tried.
+I knew it was harder as an African-American to get the same opportunities as my Caucasian friends no matter even how harder I tried.
 Let’s just be honest.
-Race is still an issue in the United States, and I knew that.
+Race is still an issue in the United States and I knew that.
 But I never tried to step up and do anything about it.
-So, when I did, I was stepping up because the individual that was murdered could’ve been me.
-Could’ve been any other young person that was around my age or that was close to me.
+So, when I did, I was stepping up because the individual murdered could’ve been me.
+It could’ve been any other young person around my age or who was close to me.
 To go out there and ask, “What happened?,” to go out to try to tell your side of why you feel this isn’t right, to go out and to peacefully do it no matter how peaceful, how polite, how non-violent – just everything that they say African-Americans couldn’t be, we did.
 And to be hit by the media, by police, by your own elected officials, and by the sergeants of the police department felt like we were fighting against the world.
 To do it for so long and to sometimes feel like it still didn’t matter?
 It sucked.
-And there were so many positive things that they said that young people couldn’t do; young African-American people couldn’t do.
+And there were so many positive things that they said that young people couldn’t do, young African-American people couldn’t do.
 We proved them wrong.

 We need more dialogue.
 We need more communication.
 We need more relationship building.
 Because I don’t know you and you don’t know me, there’s not going to be any trust.
 There’s not going to be a way that I feel comfortable around you if there’s no rapport.
 I just look back at everything and I think we need more dialogue between – and I know this is kind of huge for me to say – but between young people and law enforcement.
-With more dialogue, we hold them accountable even more when we have them on record, and we have them saying this is what I want to do, or this is what I want to see implemented in the community, or this is what’s going on and my options are.
-Whatever it is, there just needs to be more communication.
+With more dialogue, we hold them accountable even more when we have them on record, and we have them saying this is what I want to do, or this is what I want to see implemented in the community, or this is what’s going on and these are my opinions.